carlosmiei/bypassAntivirus2020/README.md

-# bypassAntivirus2020
+# How to bypass antivirus 2020 [Easy method]

-How to bypass antivirus 2020
+Files used in this medium post: